 Broomfield Air Quality Monitoring Program (AQM)

-The Air Quality Monitoring 3rd Quarter Report will be presented on November 4, 2020, at 3 p.m.
-Meeting information follows:
+The Air Quality Monitoring 2020 3rd Quarter Report was presented on November 4, 2020, at 3 p.m.
+A video of the meeting can be viewed here.

 Air quality is a main focus of the Oil and Gas Chapter of Broomfield’s Comprehensive Plan.
 Broomfield created the Air Quality Monitoring Program (AQM) to help protect the health of the residents, environment, and wildlife.